Holography: Hobbyist use

 In 2000, Frank DeFreitas published the Shoebox Holography Book and introduced the use of inexpensive laser pointers to countless hobbyists.
 For many years, it had been assumed that certain characteristics of semiconductor laser diodes made them virtually useless for creating holograms, but when they were eventually put to the test of practical experiment, it was found that not only was this untrue, but that some actually provided a coherence length much greater than that of traditional helium-neon gas lasers.
-This was a very important development for amateurs, as the price of red laser diodes had dropped from hundreds of dollars in the early 1980s to about $5 after they entered the mass market as a component of DVD players in the late 1990s.
+This was a very important development for amateurs, as the price of red laser diodes had dropped from hundreds of dollars in the early 1980s to about $5 after they entered the mass market as a component pulled from CD, or later, DVD players from the mid-1980s onwards.
 Now, there are thousands of amateur holographers worldwide.

 By late 2000, holography kits with inexpensive laser pointer diodes entered the mainstream consumer market.
 These kits enabled students, teachers, and hobbyists to make several kinds of holograms without specialized equipment, and became popular gift items by 2005.
 The introduction of holography kits with self-developing plates in 2003 made it possible for hobbyists to create holograms without the bother of wet chemical processing.

 In 2006, a large number of surplus holography-quality green lasers (Coherent C315) became available and put dichromated gelatin (DCG) holography within the reach of the amateur holographer.
 The holography community was surprised at the amazing sensitivity of DCG to green light.
 It had been assumed that this sensitivity would be uselessly slight or non-existent.
 Jeff Blyth responded with the G307 formulation of DCG to increase the speed and sensitivity to these new lasers.

 Kodak and Agfa, the former major suppliers of holography-quality silver halide plates and films, are no longer in the market.
 While other manufacturers have helped fill the void, many amateurs are now making their own materials.
 The favorite formulations are dichromated gelatin, Methylene-Blue-sensitised dichromated gelatin, and diffusion method silver halide preparations.
 Jeff Blyth has published very accurate methods for making these in a small lab or garage.

 A small group of amateurs are even constructing their own pulsed lasers to make holograms of living subjects and other unsteady or moving objects.